microsoft/Templates-for-Power-Platform/README.md

 # Accelerators for Power Platform

+## Folder Structure

+AppSourcePackages
+ - This folder contains subfolders that names match their counterparts across the DeploymentPackages & Solutions folders which encompas file requirements used to deploy Solutions from AppSource.

+DeploymentPackages
+ - Under this folder is our Dynamics 356 packages that are used to install Solutions into a Microsoft Dataverse instance.

+SampleData
+ - This folder contains sample data that can be imported into specific Power Apps after they have been installed into a Power Platform Environment.

+Scripts
+ - Contains helpful scripts usually written in PowerShell.

+Solutions
+ - Contains unpackaged Power Platform Solutions.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a